-Some CS courses numbered 91.301 or higher require 92.321 Discrete Structures I and 92.322 Discrete Structures II as prerequisites.
-To make things easier for non-CS majors, the department allows 92.221 Linear Algebra to substitute for 92.321 Discrete Structures I. This allows CS minors to use a potentially required course for their own major to satisfy part of this CS prerequisite.
+Some CS courses numbered COMP.3010 or higher require MATH.3210 Discrete Structures I and MATH.3220 Discrete Structures II as prerequisites.
+To make things easier for non-CS majors, the department allows MATH.2210 Linear Algebra to substitute for MATH.3210 Discrete Structures I. This allows CS minors to use a potentially required course for their own major to satisfy part of this CS prerequisite.

-Students interested in the CS Minor should meet with the CS Undergraduate Coordinator to plan a program that will best meet the student’s goals.
-To declare the minor, use a Declaration of Major/Minor/Second Major or Change of Major form (pdf), which must be signed by the CS Undergraduate Coordinator.
+Students interested in the CS minor should meet with the CS undergraduate coordinator to plan a program that will best meet the student’s goals.
+To declare the minor, use a Declaration of Major/Minor/Second Major or Change of Major form, and have it signed by the Computer Science undergraduate coordinator.